 The majority of the literature on contests has focused on the settings where a fixed number (n) of bidders participate.
 Under this fixed-n paradigm, the existing literature typically abstracts away from bidders' ex ante choices whether to participate in contests, but focuses on their post-entry activities, while assuming that the actual number of active participants is commonly known.
 In this paper, we complement the literature by examining explicitly a setting where bidders strategically decide whether to participate in a contest.
 They enter the contest randomly, so the actual number of participants is uncertain.
-In addition, we assume that the actual number of entrants is not known by the participants.
+Participants have to take into account this uncertainty when placing their bids strategically.1

 As noted by Konrad (2009), a bidder often bears a nontrivial (fixed) entry cost, which can be either explicitly sunk resource, or simply foregone outside opportunities.
-It merely allows him to participate while does not relate directly to winning.
+It allows a bidder to merely participate while does not relate directly to winning.
 To provide an analogy of this point, while an air ticket paves the way for American tennis star Venus Williams to arrive at the courts of the Australian Open, it does not contribute to her winning the championship.
-Similarly, to race in a R&D tournament, a research company may need to acquire necessary laboratory equipment, to gather project-specific information, or to turn down other profitable tasks, while its prospect of win depends more critically on its subsequent creative effort.
+Similarly, to race in a R&D tournament, a research company may need to acquire necessary laboratory equipment, to gather project-specific information, or to turn down other profitable tasks, while its prospect of win depends more critically on its subsequent creative input.
 In our setting, a fixed pool of potential bidders decide first whether to participate and then sink their bids after entering the contest.
 He weighs his expected payoff in future competition against the entry cost, and participates if and only if the former (at least) offsets the latter.
 With nontrivial entry costs, we show that a symmetric mixed-strategy equilibrium emerges, where each potential bidder enters with the same probability, and they adopt the same (possibly mixed) bidding strategy upon entry.

 This entry-bidding game complements and enriches the existing literature in several aspects.
 We elaborate upon its distinct flavors as follows.

 First, the strategy of each potential bidder involves two elements in a contest with endogenous entry: (1) whether to enter; and (2) how to bid upon his entry.
 This entry-bidding game exemplifies a discontinuous game with two-dimensional actions (Dasgupta and Maskin, 1986).
-The game distinguishes itself from standard contests that are typically identified as uni-dimensional games (Baye et al, 1996 and Alcalde and Dahm, 2010), where a player's strategy involves only his bidding action.
-The existence of symmetric equilibria in this extended setting has yet to be established formally in the literature.
-We embark on the equilibrium existence theorem of Dasgupta and Maskin (1986) in two-dimensional discontinuous games, and establish the existence of a symmetric mixed-strategy equilibrium.
+The game distinguishes itself from standard contests that are typically identified as uni-dimensional discontinuous games (Baye et al, 1996 and Alcalde and Dahm, 2010), where a player's strategy involves only his bidding action.2 The existence of symmetric equilibria in this extended setting has yet to be established formally in the literature.
+We embark on the equilibrium existence theorem of Dasgupta and Maskin (1986) in two-dimensional discontinuous games, and establish the existence of a symmetric mixed-strategy equilibrium.3

-$^{1}$ We show later in the paper that optimal contest design entails nondisclosure of number of actual contestants.
+1We show later in the paper that optimal contest design entails nondisclosure of number of actual contestants.

 To our knowledge, our analysis provides the first application of the existence theorem within the contest literature.
-It deserves to be noted that stochastic entry complicates the analysis substantially and it necessitates the application of Dasgupta and Maskin (1986)'s general results on multi-dimensional discontinuous games.
-The conventional approach to establish equilibrium existence in contests (Baye et al, 1996 and Alcalde and Dahm, 2010) utilitizes Dasgupta and Maskin (1986)'s theorem on uni-dimensional discontinuous games.
-Its scope of applications does not include the settings where the number of active players is uncertain.
+It deserves to be noted that stochastic entry enriches the analysis substantially and it necessitates the application of Dasgupta and Maskin (1986)'s general results on multidimensional discontinuous games.
+The conventional approach to establish equilibrium existence in contests (Baye et al, 1996 and Alcalde and Dahm, 2010) builds on Dasgupta and Maskin (1986)'s theorem on uni-dimensional discontinuous games.
+It does not emcompass the settings where the number of active players is uncertain.4